 The complete district-wide projection table for each study is available online.
-Click on the Client Login tab at: http://www.decisioninsite.com.
-Each district-wide projection has its corresponding set of individual School Projections.
+Corresponding sets of individual School Projections are available online as well.

-The tables below present a more detailed annual view of projected changes by grade level clusters for both the Moderate and Conservative Projections.
+The tables below present a more detailed annual view of projected changes by grade level clusters for both projections.
 The "Pct Previous Year" row represents the percent of the previous year's enrollment in each grade cluster that is projected in the subsequent year.
 The "Five Year Change" row represents the percent change projected over the enrollment five years prior.